hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 1. Absence of auxiliary verb inversion: In questions, the auxiliary verb often remains in its declarative position.

    Examples:
-   - **Why you ain't coming?** (Why aren't you coming?)
+   - **Why you ain't coming?** (Why aren’t you coming?)
    - **What he doing?** (What is he doing?)

 2. Use of negative inversion: In negative questions, the negative element can be moved to the beginning of the sentence.

    Examples:
-   - **Don't nobody want no trouble** (Doesn't anybody want any trouble?)
+   - **Don’t nobody want no trouble** (Doesn’t anybody want any trouble?)
-   - **Ain't you going to the store?** (Aren't you going to the store?)
+   - **Ain't you going to the store?** (Aren’t you going to the store?)

 ### Other Grammatical Features

-1. Use of "for to" infinitive: "For to" can be used to introduce an infinitive phrase.
+1. Use of “for to” infinitive: “For to” can be used to introduce an infinitive phrase.

    Examples:
    - **I'm trying for to help you** (I'm trying to help you)
    - **She went to the store for to buy some milk** (She went to the store to buy some milk)

-2. "Come" as a semi-auxiliary verb: "Come" can be used to express indignation.
+2. “Come” as a semi-auxiliary verb: “Come” can be used to express indignation.

    Examples:
    - **He come telling me I'm wrong** (He had the nerve to tell me I'm wrong)
-   - **Don't come acting like you don't know** (Don't pretend you don't know)
+   - **Don’t come acting like you don’t know** (Don’t pretend you don’t know)

-3. Completive "done": "Done" can be used to emphasize the completed nature of an action.
+3. Completive “done”: “Done” can be used to emphasize the completed nature of an action.

    Examples:
    - **I done told you already** (I've already told you)
    - **She done gone home** (She has gone home)

-4. Resultative "been": "Been" can be used to indicate that an action began in the distant past and continues into the present.
+4. Resultative “been”: “Been” can be used to indicate that an action began in the distant past and continues into the present.

    Examples:
    - **I been knowing him** (I've known him for a long time)
    - **She been married** (She has been married for a long time)

-5. Remote past "BIN": A stressed "BIN" (often written as "been" but pronounced differently) indicates an action that happened or began a long time ago.
+5. Remote past “BIN”: A stressed “BIN” (often written as “been” but pronounced differently) indicates an action that happened or began a long time ago.

    Examples:
    - **She BIN married** (She has been married for a very long time)
    - **I BIN done my homework** (I finished my homework a long time ago)

-6. Preterite "had": "Had" can be used in narrative contexts to describe a simple past event.
+6. Preterite “had”: “Had” can be used in narrative contexts to describe a simple past event.

    Example:
    - **We had went to the store** (We went to the store)